 I was in awe of the world famous #23, Michael Jordan.

-Standing on the tee warming up, he looked every bit of his 6’6″ recorded height and I stood there and took in every single moment.
+Standing on the tee warming up, he looked every bit of his 6’6″ recorded height.
+I stood there and took in every single moment.

 One comment was quite clear though, “$10,000 for the first birdie”.

-I wasn’t sure if Jordan was messing around with these guys or what because Jordan had been talking trash the whole time on the tee box.
+I wasn’t sure if Jordan was messing around with these guys or what.
+Jordan had been talking trash the whole time on the tee box.
 Maybe this was Jordan attempting to own some real estate in their head space.

-Our group went off from hole number 1 and I was acting as a fore-caddie, this is where you don’t carry the bag but rather go out in front to spot the ball, give yardage, grab clubs, etc.
+Our group went off from the first golf hole.
+I was acting as a fore-caddie.
+A fore-caddie is where you don’t carry the bag but rather go out in front to spot the ball, give yardage, grab clubs, etc.

 One of the highlights for me was being able to wash the golf ball when MJ tosses it your way.
 I technically was playing catch with Michael Jordan for 36 holes!